janhohenheim/bevy_wind_waker_shader/readme.md

 [![crates.io](https://img.shields.io/crates/v/bevy_wind_waker_shader)](https://crates.io/crates/bevy_wind_waker_shader)
 [![docs.rs](https://docs.rs/bevy_wind_waker_shader/badge.svg)](https://docs.rs/bevy_wind_waker_shader)

-A shader that looks like the one used for characters in The Legend of Zelda: The Wind Waker.
+A toon shader that looks like the one used for characters in The Legend of Zelda: The Wind Waker.
 The main code is taken from the ideas presented in [this video](https://www.youtube.com/watch?v=mnxs6CR6Zrk).